Easy-to-read medicine information about probiotics – what are they, do they work and possible side effects.

 - Choose a lactobacillus containing probiotic.

-- Read more about vaginal thrush.
+- Read more about vaginal thrush and treatment for vaginal thrush.

 Protection against oral thrush